Sunagatov/Iced-Latte/README.md

 # Online-Store
-Rest API which simulates the work of an online store. n/ Based on AWS Services and Spring Boot ecosystem. n/ Created for learning purposes. n/
+* Rest API which simulates the work of an online store. <br />
+* Based on AWS Services and Spring Boot ecosystem technologies. <br />
+* Created for learning purposes.